lalugue/ColorMyViews/README.md

 Color all the views for a colorful screen!

-An exercise on Layout concepts and design.
+An exercise on Layout concepts and design based on the [Udacity Layout lesson](https://github.com/udacity/andfun-kotlin-color-my-views).

 # How to play